DeadKper/Bitburner/README.md

 npm install
 npm run defs
 ```
+get .vscode/settings.json from the template branch before compiling

 ## How to use this template
 The template is on it's own branch, download that template if you want to work from scratch